 A comprehensive understanding of such techniques facilitates the development of state-of-the-art, efficient and cost-effective gas analysis solutions — an understanding well-suited to particular applications while squeezing the most out of the laser spectroscopy potential.

-VIGO System has extensive experience in supplying components and solutions for gas analysis systems.
+VIGO Photonics has extensive experience in supplying components and solutions for gas analysis systems.
 The intention of this paper is to improve and spread the knowledge concerning the most prominent laser spectroscopic techniques and how to select the best detector for your laser gas analysis system.

 Essentially, a laser gas analysis system is comprised of two main parts: a transmitter and a receiver.
 The transmitter is a laser system in combination with all the appropriate control electronics.
 The transmitter’s role is to emit the light into the gaseous sample prepared for analysis.